w3f/General-Grants-Program/grants/speculative/consen_storage.md

 * **Full-time equivalent (FTE):**  Workload of an employed person ([see](https://en.wikipedia.org/wiki/Full-time_equivalent))
 * **Total Costs:** Amount of Payment for the whole project.
 The total amount of funding needs to be below $100k.

-### Milestone 1 Example — Implement storrage consensus Modules
+### Milestone 1 — Implement storage consensus Modules
 * **Estimated Duration:** 2 month
 * **FTE:**  1
 * **Costs:** $30,000